-- 1. Elia may request amendments for Technical Units that are Cross-border Relevant Assets in accordance with the Outage Planning Coordination referred to in Whereas 13 and in accordance with the Terms and Conditions for the Outage Planning Agent. - 2.
-Elia may request amendments for Technical Units that are not Cross-border Relevant Assets in accordance with the Terms and Conditions for the Outage Planning Agent. - 3.
-When Elia demands or requests to amend a period of planned unavailability, Elia shall share with the Outage Planning Agent(s) the periods in which to avoid the unavailability of the concerned Technical Unit. - 4.
-If efficient multiple amendments of availability plans are possible to reduce one of the risks monitored as described in Article 4, Elia will agree with the concerned Outage Planning Agent(s) on the amendment that: - most effectively reduces the risk underlying the amendment request5, - without creating (other) risks of grid security (as described in Article 4), - and can be executed at the lowest cost. - 5.
-When receiving an amendment request of an availability plan from an Outage Planning Agent in line with the conditions set in the Contract for the Outage Planning Agent, Elia verifies the acceptability of the request monitoring the risks described in Article 4.
-Elia responds to the Outage Planning Agent in line with the modalities specified in the Terms and Conditions for the Outage Planning Agent.
+1. Elia may request amendments for Technical Units that are Cross-border Relevant Assets in accordance with the Outage Planning Coordination referred to in Whereas 13 and in accordance with the Terms and Conditions for the Outage Planning Agent.

+- 2. Elia may request amendments for Technical Units that are not Cross-border Relevant Assets in accordance with the Terms and Conditions for the Outage Planning Agent. - 3.
+When Elia requests to amend a period of planned unavailability, Elia shall share with the Outage Planning Agent(s) the periods in which to avoid the unavailability of the concerned Technical Unit. - 4.
+If efficient multiple amendments of availability plans are possible to reduce one of the risks monitored as described in Article 4, Elia will agree with the concerned Outage Planning Agent(s) on the amendment that: - most effectively reduces the risk underlying the amendment request6, - without creating (other) risks of grid security (as described in Article 4), - and can be executed at the lowest cost. - 5.
+When receiving an amendment request of an availability plan from an Outage Planning Agent in line with the conditions set in the contract for the Outage Planning Agent, Elia verifies the acceptability of the request monitoring the risks described in Article 4.
+Elia responds to the Outage Planning Agent in line with the modalities specified in the Terms and Conditions for the Outage Planning Agent. - 6.
+In case an Outage Planning Agent requests an amendment on a Cross-border Relevant Asset, Elia will coordinate with the other TSO's in the Outage Coordination Region in accordance with article 100 §1-3 of the SOGL.
+In case an Outage Planning Agent requests an amendment on a Technical Units that is not a Cross-border Relevant Asset Elia will respond to the Outage Planning Agent without coordination within the Outage Coordination Region. - 7.
+Both parties may set conditions that must be met in order to agree to an amendment requested by the other party.
+The conditions set by Elia may be financial or non-financial in nature. - 8.
+Financial conditions (costs) for the acceptability of a requested amendment must be in line with the Rules defined in Article 8. - 9.
+When Elia detects a non-compliance to contractual rules as referred to in Article 4 paragraph 2(iv), Elia will demand at no cost the amendment of the availability plan.